- You will need Pleco!

 Pleco is a lifesaver in China! and a lifesaver for anyone like me, who studys Chinese.
 It’s a free dictionary app for smartphones, which will make your life in China a lot easier.
 You can use it in restaurants while ordering or to communicate with taxi drivers.

-- Have all the addresses written down in Chinese
+- Have all addresses written down in Chinese

-Taxi drivers don’t speak English and don’t waist your energy trying to pronounce Chinese names, they probably will not understand you anyways.
-So it’s all about being prepared.
-You can always ask hotel stuff to write down all the Chinese names for you (they are used to it).
+Taxi drivers don’t speak English and don’t waist your energy trying to pronounce Chinese names, they will probably not understand you anyways.
+So it’s all about being prepared and writing down names/ addresses of places you want to visit beforehand.
+You can always ask hotel stuff to write down the Chinese names for you (they are used to it).

 - Destinations: Shanghai- Beijing- Guilin